 Even when there are disputes over the specifics of child custody, it’s the fortunate truth that most parents have a genuine, heartfelt interest in the well-being of their children.
 Used as a basis for common ground, rather than rivalry, a sound and sustainable child custody agreement can help a divided family maintain a modified form of unity that will provide the children with a sense of security and stability until adulthood and beyond.

 Each child custody dispute is different, and the facts in every case are unique to the family involved.
-Choose the right family lawyer who will work closely with you in order to help you identify and articulate your objectives, develop a sound understanding of your rights and obligations under the law, and execute the legal strategy that is right for your goals and circumstances.
+Choose the right child custody attorney who will work closely with you in order to help you identify and articulate your objectives, develop a sound understanding of your rights and obligations under the law, and execute the legal strategy that is right for your goals and circumstances.

 Child custody issues are some of the most difficult to deal with no matter the marital status of the parents.
-The High Swartz Domestic Relations team knows that every case is different, and the people involved in these cases may feel vulnerable and overwhelmed.
+Our child custody attorneys know that every case is different, and the people involved in these cases may feel vulnerable and overwhelmed.

 Each of us has focused our practice on Family Law and Domestic Relations because we, each for our own reasons, felt the need to pay attention to the more personal and human side of law.
 We don’t work on cases, we work with people.

 If you have any questions about child custody in PA, please contact us at 1-833-LAW-1914 or via our contact form.
-One of our experienced Family Law attorneys in Bucks or Montgomery Counties will contact you.
+One of our experienced child custody attorneys in our Bucks or Montgomery Counties law offices will contact you.